-6. Once location and trajectory are deemed acceptable, drill holes to the proper size and depth.
-Leave drills in place for stability as needed.
+6. Once location and trajectory are deemed acceptable, drill holes to the proper size and depth using drills and/or pins.
+Leave drills or pins in place for stability as needed.

-7. Remove the drills from the drill guide.
+7. Remove the drills and/or pins from the drill guide.
 Then remove the drill guide.